Polish Highlanders Alliance of North America

 The Highlander House is styled as a Carpathian chalet in the traditional Zakopane Style of Architecture.
 Located at 4808 S. Archer Avenue in Chicago, the structure underwent renovation under the eye of famed artist Jerzy Kenar in 2005.
 In 2012 the Highlander House was upgraded with state of the art audio and video equipment.

-The Polish Highlanders Alliance of North America is a nonprofit organization run by an executive board.
-The members of the current (2011-2014) board are:
+The ZPPA is a nonprofit organization run by an executive board.
+The members of the current (voted September 2024) board are: